By Arthur Kezian

 How To Prevent Tooth Decay?

 One strategy to prevent tooth decay involves lifestyle choices.
-Routine dental care should keep the degree of plaque formation in line.
+Routine dental care and a routine dental cleaning should keep the degree of plaque formation in line.
 However, too much acid production can lead to excess plaque development.
 How to lower the amount of acid production?
 Avoid candy and sodas because the sugars are just what bacteria use for fermentation and the creation of the acids that cause plaque formation.

 Frequent tooth brushing, two to three times a day, using the proper techniques and toothbrush, will combat plaque formation.
 Adding dental floss and antibacterial mouth wash to your daily oral routine will also cut down on plaques.
 Finally, semi-annual check-ups are a key component to preventive dentistry.
 By going on routine visits to the dentist, you will receive thorough dental cleaning and polishing, as well as a comprehensive oral health exam to look for other oral cavity diseases such as gingivitis or oral cancer.
 A dentist will be happy to demonstrate the proper brushing and flossing techniques needed to optimize your oral hygiene.

-Now that you know the importance of cosmetic dentistry and what to do on your own to prevent the development of cavities, make an appointment with Dr. Kezian for your routine check-ups and dental care.
+Now that you know what to do on your own to prevent the development of cavities, make an appointment with Dr. Kezian for your routine check-ups and dental care.